vanshaz12/Tic-Tac-Toe/README.md

 ## :pencil: Planning & Problem Solving
-- Talk about approach to the problem.
+- The main goal of the project was to make it playable for two players.
+- It needed to alternate between X and O when each players played their turn.
+- The game need to end in one of the three results (Tie, P1 win, P1 lose).
+- Display who's turn it is and the resuklt when the game ends.
+- Then give players the option to start a new game.
-- Flow charts of app logic.
+- Flow chart of app logic:

 ![alt text](https://github.com/vanshaz12/Tic-Tac-Toe/blob/main/flowchart.png)